You Talk Too Much_UGMR

 By the standards set in The Incredibles, my brother would make a good super villain from his monologuing alone.

-I had managed to sleep through the worst of the storm, it was over and now the house was stifling hot.
-I woke up with the single most important thought in my mind: “OPEN THE WINDOWS”.
-That house had no central air, I had no window ac unit–that was a super luxury– and the only way to get a good flow was to open the window in the corner of my bedroom, then prop my fan right in front of the window to suck in the cooler outside air.
+I had managed to sleep through the worst of the storm; it was over, and now the house was stifling hot.
+I woke up with the single most important thought in my mind: “MUST OPEN THE WINDOWS“.
+That house had no central air, I had no window AC unit–that was a super luxury– and the only way to get a good flow was to open the window in the corner of my bedroom, then prop my fan right in front of the window to suck in the cooler outside air.

-Remember the windows are swollen shut… so here I am, smartly banging on the upper portion of the window frame attempting to hammer it up.
-The only thing I manage to hammer is my palm and wrist through the glass window and slicing my wrist.
+So here I am, smartly banging on the upper portion of the window frame, attempting to hammer it up.
+The only thing I managed to hammer was my palm and wrist through the glass window, slicing my wrist.
 I don’t panic, but I know I need to call my mother at work.
-I realize that I need to go to a hospital ASAP since the cut is going to need stitches because I am in the bathroom trying to ebb the flow and it’s not stopping.
+I realize that I need to go to a hospital ASAP since the cut is going to need stitches because I am in the bathroom trying to ebb the flow, and it’s not stopping.

 But guess what?
 My brother has apparently spent the better part of the storm on the phone with his best friend.
-I was yelling for him from the bathroom to get off the damned phone and call mom because I was bleeding and do you think he hung up?
+I was yelling for him from the bathroom to get off the damned phone and call mom because I was bleeding, and do you think he hung up?
 (I know I would have if my sibling was screaming bloody murder from another room…)

 It is at this point that I faint from blood loss. (or shock idk)